 Overstepping the boundary to get reviews can do more harm than good.
-Never pay for positive reviews – it’s a strict no-no and also against the terms of service of some OTAs.
-Equally don’t pester your guests via WhatsApp or phone calls – even too many emails – requesting for reviews.
+Never pay for positive reviews – it’s a strict no-no and against some OTAs’ terms of service.
+Equally don’t pester your guests via WhatsApp or phone calls – even too many emails – requesting reviews.
 This could even prompt them to write a negative review!

 What to take away?

 Guest reviews have many advantages in helping boost your business.
 Keeping it on your radar at all times is important.
 Proactively seeking reviews is definitely recommended, but do it without pestering your guests for these.